Refresh Your WFH Routine with This Stay-at-Home Schedule

-To help you stay one step ahead and keep things under control, here are some tips for creating a stay-at-home mom schedule that works for you.
+To help you stay one step ahead and keep things under control, here are some tips for creating a stay-at-home caregiver schedule that works for you:

 Everyone has their opinion, but no one has your life, and no one knows what makes your family tick, so above all else, as you begin to think about your daily schedule, be sure to think about what works for you and your family.
 Don’t forget to factor in playdates, learning time, appointments, and anything else that’s specific to your household.

 When you need to get things done, there’s no better tool at your disposal than a to-do list.
 And while the humble to-do list may sound a bit pedestrian, you might be surprised to learn that doctors and pilots use them regularly.
 To-do lists are so helpful that Atul Gwande wrote an entire book about them entitled, wait for it — The Checklist Manifesto.
 For busy moms everywhere, the Cliffs Notes are: create a checklist, use it, use it often, and stick to it.

 And while checklists are incredibly helpful, we also have to approach them logically so that they have a chance to work.
 To that end, be sure to prioritize where necessary.
 Additionally, when you’re writing your to-do list, remember that you have an entire day to get things done.
 If you have 10 things to do in a day, try not to cram them all into the first two hours of your morning.
 That’s just a recipe for disaster and burnout.

 With so much to do between keeping the house clean and tidy, laundry, dinner prep, and littles who need your constant attention, it can be tempting to put yourself last.
 But the truth of motherhood and caregiving is that if you don’t take care of yourself, you can’t possibly be any good to anyone else.